dapr/docs/getting-started/getting-started.md

 Dapr can be run as a standalone and kubernetes modes.
 Running Dapr runtime as a standalone mode helps you develop Dapr app in your local development environment and run it in any environments by using Dapr CLI.

-For Kubernetes mode, you can also deploy Dapr to Kubernetes clusters via Dapr CLI and Helm.
+For Kubernetes mode, you can deploy Dapr to Kubernetes clusters via Dapr CLI and Helm.

 With Dapr installed, you can try out [dapr samples](https://github.com/dapr/samples)  and [howtos](../howto/) and explore dpar features.